The surprise factor: Why exercising your stock options can be far more expensive than you expect

 Say you have 100,000 vested NSOs at a $0.5 strike price.
 Now if you didn't know about exercise taxation, you might have concluded that's no problem since you're able to afford $50,000 with your savings.

-If you later actually decide to leave and then are notified about the tax bill you're about to trigger, you have two options:
+If you later decide to leave the company and only then learn about the potentially large tax bill you could trigger by exercising your stock options, you generally face two choices:

 Both pretty disappointing outcomes after years of hard work.